 How to check for sealed records?

 Running a background check on yourself to see if your sealed or expunged records are still showing is a very good idea.
-Before we go into more detail about what happens when your records are sealed or expunged, and how this affects the results of a background check, we are going to quickly outline the top three background checking sites to use for such a check.
+Before we go into more detail about what happens when your records are sealed or expunged, and how this affects the results of a background check, we are going to quickly outline the top two background checking sites to use for such a check.

 Our list of the top background checking services is based on our extensive research of all the top sites, which included specific tests on whether sealed or expunged records appeared.